-SIT expects its undergraduate and graduate students to engage in responsible social conduct that models good citizenship and reflects our Core Values and Standards of Behavioral Integrity.
+SIT expects students to engage in responsible social conduct that models good citizenship and reflects our Core Values and Standards of Behavioral Integrity.
 Students are held accountable for behaviors that may impact the welfare and rights of others.
-When students fail to exemplify good conduct by engaging in violation of the following regulations, conduct proceedings are used to assert and uphold the Code of Student Conduct (heretofore referred to as "the Code").
+When students fail to exemplify good conduct by engaging in violation of the following regulations, conduct proceedings are used to assert and uphold the Code of Student Conduct (heretofore referred to as 'the Code').